 1. Optimum Resource Utilization

-Application testing is a continuous process, and every time code is modified, developers must test it across various configurations, user journeys, and operating systems.
+Application testing is a continuous process.
+Every time code is modified, developers must test it across various configurations, user journeys, and operating systems.
 Manual testing requires a lot of effort and can be expensive with minimal return on investment.
 With automation testing, these tests can be conducted without additional cost, even when the number of applications increases or when testing needs to be done faster.
-Automation testing allows businesses to have a buffer of 16 hours, which leads to seamless delivery of functionality and faster time to market.
-Some organizations avoid automation due to cost concerns, but the damage caused by manual testing can be much worse.
-Automation can reduce the cost of each test hour from $78 to $17.54.
-To get the best ROI, businesses need to ensure high adoption of automation.

 2. Reusability